AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Vector
 ======

-Vector class in AMReX_Vector.H is derived from std::vector.
-The only difference between Vector and std::vector is that Vector::operator[] provides bound checking when compiled with DEBUG=TRUE.
+:cpp:`Vector` class in AMReX_Vector.H is derived from :cpp:`std::vector`.
+The only difference between :cpp:`Vector` and :cpp:`std::vector` is that :cpp:`Vector::operator[]` provides bound checking when compiled with :cpp:`DEBUG=TRUE`.

 Real
 ====

- can be compiled to use either double precision (which is the default) or single precision. amrex::Real is typedef’d to either double or float.
-C codes can use amrex_real.
+AMReX can be compiled to use either double precision (which is the default) or single precision. :cpp:`amrex::Real` is typedef’d to either :cpp:`double` or :cpp:`float`.
+C codes can use :cpp:`amrex_real`.
 They are defined in AMReX_REAL.H.
 The data type is accessible in Fortran codes via

+.. highlight:: fortran

 ::